 Although design patents can be found in almost every industry, there are a few common areas where they can be found.
 Furniture, food preparation, sporting goods, toys, hardware, tools, games, and communication equipment are the most common.

-Benefit of Design Patent Search?
+How to perform a Design Patent Search?

 A design patent search is essential because it prevents you from copying an existing patent.
 You can search for existing design patents on several websites.
 However, be cautious when conducting your own search.
 Some websites have restrictions, and you won’t be able to find all of the existing design patents.